tamannajangid212/artistic_style_transfer/README.md

-# artistic_style_transfer_using_Cnn
-Here i have use cnn for completing this assignment. for content i have use paris.jpg image and for starry_night.jpg for style and final.lpg contain result of the model. model.png contain working of the model. references :i have uploaded.
+# Artistic Style Transfer Using CNN

+This project focuses on artistic style transfer using a Convolutional Neural Network (CNN).
+The content image, `paris.jpg`, and the style image, `starry_night.jpg`, were used in the process.
+The result of the model is stored in `final.jpg`.

+## Model Working

+Check `model.png` for a visual representation detailing how the model works.

+## References

+[Include your references here]